vshotarov/lamya/docs/source/custom-or-no-theme.rst

-What that means is that if there's a ``default.html`` file in the theme's ``templates`` directory and you have one in your own ``templates`` directory, pygeon will pick up your template, but still use the theme's ones for anything else.
+What that means is that if there's a ``default.html`` file in the theme's ``templates`` directory and you have one in your own ``templates`` directory, lamya will pick up your template, but still use the theme's ones for anything else.

 Same goes for the ``static`` directory.
 Say for example the theme comes with